marmelab/react-admin/docs/Remix.md

 export default App;
 ```

-This is a minimal admin for 2 resources.
+This is a minimal admin for two resources.
 React-admin should be able to render a list of posts and a list of comments, guessing the data structure from the API response.

 Now, start the server with `npm run dev`, browse to `http://localhost:3000/`, and you should see the working admin: